unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 > > ## Solution
 > >
 > > This really depends on your definition of hard!
 The baseline gives a more accurate prediction than just
-> > randomly predicting a number, so the problem is not impossible.
-However, if no model is going to
+> > randomly predicting a number, so the problem is not impossible to solve with machine learning.
+However, given the structure of the data and our expectations with respect to quality of prediction, it may remain hard to find a good algorithm which exceeds our baseline by orders of magnitude.
-> > perform better than the baseline, the problem may still be very hard.
 > >
 > {:.solution}
 {:.challenge}